rubinius/rubinius-website-archive/_posts/2013-06-22-concurrent-garbage-collection.markdown

 That last sentence might seem easy and straightforward, but it took a few hours to actually consciously realize the implications of it.
-I sometimes call it A-ha driver development.
+I sometimes call it "A-ha driven development."
 The point where you just poke at code, trying to see through it in a concurrent scenario, until the case where it can go wrong pops into your head.
 I haven't been able to really identify the though processes going into it, but it includes a lot of poking around and pondering.

 Actually often in cases like that I just go and take a walk to ponder things, or if it's late just go to bed.
-I've literally had euruka moments the next morning in the shower, realizing what the problem was.
+I've literally had eureka moments the next morning in the shower, realizing what the problem was.
 If anyone has insights or ideas on how to improve this process, I really welcome them.
 I'd love to get a better handle on it to see if it can be made more consistent in some way.

 So let's go back to the original sentence that is much more important than it seems.
-It stated that the problem occured if a mature fiber object would not have it's young variables updated.
+It stated that the problem occurred if a mature fiber object would not have it's young variables updated.
 This should makes us remember the concept of the write barrier.
 As explained we use that to make sure that if we add a young object to a mature object, we register